m4249/discusser/README.md

 # Discusser

-This django-application is specifically designed for discussing topics.
-User can register or login simultaneously from this site and can create room from which She/He can choose topics of the room for eg. Django,Python and name of room for eg. why is django so much popular? simultaneously user can add description too.
+This django-application is specifically designed for discussing topics or anything related to programming.
+User can register or login simultaneously from this site and can create room from which She/He can choose topics of room for eg. Django,Python and name of room for eg. why is django so much popular? and the user can specifically comment on that room for eg. Django is popular due to its pragmatic design and ease of use.
 Other users can view this room and can message accordingly.

 The user can also edit their rooms as well as their profile from settings.